keijiro/StandardGeometryShader/README.md

 -----------

-To make the example as simple as possible, some features are intensionally removed from the shader.
+To make the example as simple as possible, some features are intensionally omitted from the shader.

-- No forward lighting support (!)
+- No forward rendering support (!)
 - No lightmap support
 - No shadowmask support
+- No motion vectors support

 It's not impossible to add these features to the shader, that might be pretty troublesome though.